b-c-r/CRITTERcode/README.md

 reasonable parameter range using and choosing the starting parameters (from the lowest nll value) from these samples.
-To reduce the number of required samples by keeping the variance of parameter values as wide as possible, it is recommended to use Latin hypercube sampling.
+To reduce the number of required samples by keeping the variance of parameter values as wide as possible, it is recommended to use Latin Hypercube sampling.
 `gen_fr_parms_scan` requires the lhs package (Carnell, 2024).
-See also the description of \[gen_fr_nll\] for further information.
+See also the description of `gen_fr_nll` for further information.

 ***Parameters***: